Quantum $z=2$ Lifshitz criticality in one-dimensional interacting fermions

 The spectrum of particle-hole collective modes can be obtained by RPAs in Fig~\ref{diagram_1}b.
 In LL theory, this method gives the same dispersion as the one obtained from the bosonization.
 RPA diagrams renormalize the bare Green function in Eq.~\ref{3} and the involved effective interaction is given by $u_s(q,\omega)\equiv u_0/(1-u_0\Pi_{s,-s}(q,\omega)),s=\pm$.
 The spectrum of particle-hole collective excitations can be extracted by the poles of the effective interaction $u_s(q,\omega)$.
 Poles only exist within repulsive interactions and collective excitations have the spectrum,

 when $u_0>0$.
 The spectrum of collective excitations is plotted in Fig.~\ref{ph_C}.
-Two bosonic bands intersect with each other at $q=\pm\sqrt{2u_0}$.
+Two bosonic bands intersect with each other at $q=u_0/2$.
 Thus the system at $u_0>0$ is gapless and the low energy physics is described as two copies of Luttinger Liquids, namely $c=2$.
+An additional quantitative prediction is that the velocity of the boson is linearly proportional to $u_0$.